 Advertising costs are charged to expense as they are incurred.
-Advertising costs for the three months ended September 30, 2023 and 2022 were approximately \$0.7 million and \$0.6 million, respectively.
-Advertising costs charged to operations for the nine months ended September 30, 2023, and 2022 were approximately \$2.0 million and \$1.6 million, respectively.
+Advertising costs for incurred, including payments to content creators to promote the three months ended September 30, 2023 and 2022 were approximately \$0.7 million and \$0.6 million, respectively.
+Advertising costs charged to operations for the nine months ended September 30, 2023 March 31, 2024, and 2022 2023 were approximately \$2.0 million \$0.6 million and \$1.6 million \$0.5 million, respectively.
 Advertising costs are included in sales and marketing expense in the accompanying consolidated statements of operations.